EMERGENCY GRANTS UNDER THE CARES ACT

 Williamson College has received a limited amount of CARES Act funding, designated under the Higher Education Emergency Relief Fund (HEERF), to assist students with emergency grants.
 These one-time emergency grants are to help students meet current urgent expenses that occurred from the disruption of campus operations due to COVID-19.

 The main criterion for a HEERF grant is the demonstration of a genuine expense and that the capacity for continued study may be in jeopardy due to financial hardship.
-Applicants must be able to provide documentation supporting the expense.
+Applicants must be able to provide documentation supporting the expense if requested by the college.

 Read carefully and access the HEERF grant request form below.